The Principal and the Pauper: Production

-Reception
+Reception and legacy

 "The Principal and the Pauper" finished 41st in the United States in the ratings for the week of September 22–28, 1997, with a Nielsen rating of 9.2.
-The episode was the second highest rated show on the Fox network that week, following King of the Hill.
-The Fox network's ratings average for the week was 6.4.
+The episode was the Fox Broadcasting Company's second highest-rated broadcast that week, following King of the Hill.
+The network's ratings average for the week was 6.4.

-The revelation that Principal Skinner was an impostor and the self-referential deus ex machina/reset button ending were negatively received by many fans and critics, with many seeing this episode responsible for the series as a whole jumping the shark.
-Skinner had been a recurring character since the first season and, after years of development, his backstory had suddenly been changed.
+The episode's revelation of Principal Skinner being an impostor, as well as the self-referential deus ex machina/reset button ending, was negatively received by many fans and critics, as Skinner had been a recurring character since the first season and, after years of character development, his backstory had suddenly been changed.
+Many saw the episode as being responsible for the series as a whole jumping the shark; additionally, it is advised by many Simpsons fans to disregard the episode in its entirety and thoroughly deny its existence.
 Bill Oakley considers "The Principal and the Pauper" the most controversial episode from his tenure as executive producer.

-In his 2004 book Planet Simpson, Chris Turner describes "The Principal and the Pauper" as the "broadcast that marked [the] abrupt plunge" from The Simpsons' "Golden Age", which he says began in the middle of the show's third season.
-He calls the episode "[one of] the weakest episodes in Simpsons history", and adds, "A blatant, continuity-scrambling plot twist of this sort might've been forgivable if the result had been as funny or sharply satirical as the classics of the Golden Age, but alas it's emphatically not."
-Turner notes that the episode "still sports a couple of virtuoso gags", but says that such moments are limited.
+In his 2004 book Planet Simpson, Chris Turner described "The Principal and the Pauper" as the "broadcast that marked [the] abrupt plunge" from The Simpsons' "Golden Age", which he says began in the middle of the show's third season.
+He called the episode "[one of] the weakest episodes in Simpsons history", adding that "a blatant, continuity-scrambling plot twist of this sort might've been forgivable if the result had been as funny or sharply satirical as the classics of the Golden Age, but alas it's emphatically not."
+Turner also noted that the episode "still sports a couple of virtuoso gags," but says that such moments are limited.